On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: ojasiewicz inequalities for sum of squares representations

 see \cite[sec.~3.1]{kurdyka_convexifying_2015}, \cite{kurdyka_metric_2016} and the errata \cite{kurdyka_correction_2019}.
 Recently, a new bound independent on the number of inequalities $r$ has been shown in \cite[th.~2]{basu_improved}:

 Finally, let us recall that the first quantitative estimation for the \L ojasiewicz inequality providing a bound with a single exponential in $n$ was given in \cite{solerno_effective}. \end{remark}

-\begin{remark} The function $G$ is a semialgebraic distance to $S$, since $x\in S$ if and only if $G(x)=0$.
+\begin{remark} {The function $G$ can be seen as semialgebraic distance to $S$, since $x\in S$ if and only if $G(x)=0$.
 Using the language of error bounds in optimization, the function $G$ can also be considered as a \emph{residual function}, see \cite{pang_error_1997}.
-In this context, a result analogous to \Cref{thm:main_theorem} and \Cref{thm::CQC_distance_sing} has been proven in \cite{lewis_error_1998}, where they show that the \L ojasiewicz exponent is equal to one and give a description of the \L ojasiewicz constant when the defining inequalities $\vb g$ are convex functions. \end{remark} \begin{remark} The CQC condition implies that the number of active constraints at every $z \in \cS(\vb g)$ is $\le n$.
-This shows that every point $y \in \RR^n$, that has $z\in S$ as a closest point in $S$, belongs to the convex cone with vertex $z$ generated by the gradients of the active constraints, see \cref{lem::difference_as_gradient}.
-We could have replaced the CQC with the (more general) conclusion of \cref{lem::difference_as_gradient} as assumption: with minor adjustments, the proof carries over to this more general context.
-In the convex case, this condition is called Abadie's Constraint Qualification, see e.g. see \cite{pang_error_1997}.
-Abadie's CQ is the condition used in \cite{lewis_error_1998} to prove that the \L ojasiewicz exponent is equal to $1$ in the convex case. \end{remark}
+Residual functions are used, in the analysis of iterative optimization algorithms, to bound the distance of an approximate solution from the true solution set}. {Using the language of error bounds and residual functions, a result analogous to \Cref{thm::CQC_distance_sing} has been proven in \cite[Prop.~7 and 8]{lewis_error_1998}, when $g_1, \dots , g_r$ are convex functions.} \end{remark} \begin{remark} {The CQC condition implies that the number of active constraints at every $z \in \cS(\vb g)$ is $\le n$.
+CQC also implies that for every point $y \in \RR^n$ with closest point $z \in S$, $y-z$ belongs to the convex cone generated by the gradients of the active constraints, see \Cref{lem::difference_as_gradient}.}

+{For convex sets $S$, the set of vectors $y-z$, for points $y$ whose closest point in $S$ is $z$, is called \emph{normal cone at $z$}.
+Abadie's Constraint Qualification (see e.g. \cite{pang_error_1997}) says that every vector in the normal cone is a conic combination of the gradients of the active constraints.
+This is the condition used in \cite[Prop.~7 and 8]{lewis_error_1998} to analyze the \L ojasiewicz exponent and constant for convex $g_1, \dots , g_r$.}

+{In this section, we could have similarly replaced the CQC condition with the (more general) assumption that for every point $y \in \RR^n$ with closest point $z \in S$, $y-z$ is a conic combination of the gradients of the active constraints.
+In other words, we could have assumed the conclusion of \Cref{lem::difference_as_gradient} instead of the CQC.
+Indeed, all the proofs of \Cref{sec::loja} can be adapted to this more general setting with minor changes.} \end{remark}